judvogt/abcflux_v2_freshwater/README.md

 # abcflux_v2_freshwater
-The repository contains carbon flux and concentration data from freshwater ecosystems in the Arctic-boreal domain
+The repository contains carbon flux and concentration data from freshwater ecosystems in the Arctic-boreal domain.
+Data is preliminary.
+Please get in touch with the author before using the data.